Halloween Pumpkin Bird Cake

 Pour mixture into one round baking pan that has been lightly sprayed with a non-stick food spray.

-Peel the 2 pounds of carrots and put through food processor or blender to chop finely.
+Peel the 2 pounds of carrots and put through a food processor or blender to chop finely.
 This will be your frosting.

 Rinse squash well, and cut two slices for the eyes.
 Cut a third piece that will be cut in half with a small section cut out for the eyebrows.
 Take the end of the squash and create the nose.